hdmifish/petal/README.md

 Petal needs to be able to communicate with discord.
 Therefore, we need the API wrapper from [Rapptz](https://github.com/Rapptz/discord.py).

 Copy and run this long command:
-`sudo -H pip3.5 install -U discord.py cleverbot colorama requests python-magic`
+`sudo -H pip3.5 install -U discord.py cleverbot colorama requests python-magic ruamel.yaml`

 **Note**: If for some reason you get a __command not found__ error, replace `pip3.5` with `python3.5 -m pip`